aevivas/aws-tag-compliance-tf-deployments/README.md

     - Tag8
 ```

-You can check the template `.default_tags.yml` in this folder more details or the file `examples/.default_tags.yml` for an working example.
+You can check the template `.default_tags.yml` in this folder for more details or the file `examples/.default_tags.yml` for an working example.

 # Invoking the script

 ## Inspecting terraform state file for tag compliance

-You check the tag compliance in the state file by invoking the script as follows:
+You can check the tag compliance in the state file by invoking the script as follows:

 ```
 python application.py -v --input_type state --input_file terraform.tfstate